wardle/hermes/README.md

 making server round-trips for every check of subsumption!
 That would be silly; I've been using SNOMED for analytics for longer than most; you need flexibility in provisioning terminology services.
-I want tooling that can both provide services at scale, while is capable of running on my home computer as well.
+I want tooling that can both provide services at scale, while is capable of running on my personal computers as well.

 Unlike other available terminology servers, `hermes` is lightweight and has no other dependencies except a filesystem, which can be read-only when in operation.